ionic-team/ionic-site/docs/v2/faq/index.md

 @Component({
   selector: 'my-component',
-  bindings: [MyService] // <-- Creates a new instance of MyService })                      // Unnecessary because MyService is in App's bindings (click)({
+  providers: [MyService] // <-- Creates a new instance of MyService })                      // Unnecessary because MyService is in App's bindings (click)({
   template: 'Hello World'